to Anti-War Committee, Minneapolis July 27, 2013

 By the way, the US has 60% more prisoners than China, even though China has 4 times our population.

 In fairness to the Chicago Tribune the article was written before Snowden exposed the US police state and had to flee for his safety to China and Russia.

 The standard practice of vilifying foreign leaders in the corporate media does two things.
 It signifies these leaders are target for U.S. overthrow, to lay the right atmosphere for people’s consent for war.

 It is also meant to intimidate and isolate anti-war activists for opposing a war against countries ruled by “madmen” – be they Saddam, Fidel, Hugo Chavez, Ahmadinejad, Qaddaffi.

-The US rulers seek to overthrow the NORTH KOREA government, incorporate the N into the South, and then threaten China at the Korea-China border.
+The US rulers seek to overthrow the North Korean government, incorporate the North into the South, and then threaten China at the Korea-China border.

 The US rulers can only launch a war if they win over, or at least neutralize, the liberal segment of the population, what is often called the “left.”
 And do the same with the anti-war segment of the population, which is often not the same as the liberal segment.
 The US government failed to do that with Iraq, but they succeeded with Libya.

 The US rulers can only wage war so long as the bulk of the liberals and the so-called left go along.
 The liberals actively opposed Bush, but they were either behind Obama or they remained silent and passive.

 North Korea is one of two countries all presidents would especially like to overthrow, the other being Cuba.
 But Cuba has to a fair extent, won over most liberals.
 Most have a favorable view of some aspects of Cuba.
 This would make a US invasion quite difficult, as domestic support would not be there.